Combinatorial Energy Learning for Image Segmentation

 Recent advances in volume electron microscopy~\cite{sbfsem2004,knott2008serial,CambridgeJournals:456486} make feasible the imaging of large circuits, potentially containing hundreds of thousands of neurons, at sufficient resolution to discern even the smallest neuronal processes.~\cite{Briggman2006562,Helmstaedter2008633,helmstaedter2011high,denk2012structural} The high image quality and near-isotropic resolution achievable with these methods enables the resultant data to be treated as a true 3-D volume, which significantly aids reconstruction of processes that do not run parallel to the sectioning axis, and is potentially more amenable to automated image processing.

 Image analysis remains a key challenge, however.
-The primary bottleneck is in segmenting the full volume, which is filled almost entirely by heavily intertwined neurons, into the volumes occupied by each individual neuron.
+The primary bottleneck is in segmenting the full volume, which is filled almost entirely by heavily intertwined neuronal processes, into the volumes occupied by each individual neuron.
 While the cell boundaries shown by the stain provide a strong visual cue in most cases, neurons can extend for tens of centimeters in path length while in some places becoming as narrow as \SI{40}{\nano\meter}; a single mistake anywhere along the path can render connectivity information for the neuron largely inaccurate.
-Existing automated and semi-automated segmentation methods do not sufficiently reduce the amount of human labor required.
-A recent reconstruction of 950 neurons in the mouse retina required over 20000 hours of human labor, even with an efficient method of tracing just a skeleton of each neuron~\cite{helmstaedter2013connectomic}; a recent reconstruction of 379 neurons in the \emph{Drosophila} medulla column (part of the visual pathway) required 12940 hours of manual proof-reading/correction of an automated segmentation~\cite{takemura2013visual}.
+Existing automated and semi-automated segmentation methods do not sufficiently reduce the amount of human labor required: a recent reconstruction of 950 neurons in the mouse retina required over 20000 hours of human labor, even with an efficient method of tracing just a skeleton of each neuron~\cite{helmstaedter2013connectomic}; a recent reconstruction of 379 neurons in the \emph{Drosophila} medulla column (part of the visual pathway) required 12940 hours of manual proof-reading/correction of an automated segmentation~\cite{takemura2013visual}.